Nevine-alaa/Work-Force-Radar/README.md

 This data analysis provides a critical roadmap for proactive and strategic HR management.
 Implementing **data-driven policies** that address compensation gaps and provide **tailored support** for work-life balance is essential to significantly boost retention, satisfaction, and overall workforce stability.

-## Contact

-For any inquiries:
-- Open an issue on GitHub